 If a substance is a known cause of gynecomastia, or man boobs, you shouldn’t take it, right?
 Seems simple enough, but for some folks it’s not that easy.
 Certain heart medications can cause breast growth in men, for instance, but the health benefits of taking them outweighs that possible side effect for those with a life-threatening condition.

-We have found that, for some of our male bodybuilder patients with gynecomastia in New York, the motivation to try courses of steroids is almost as compelling.
+We have found that, for some of our male bodybuilder patients with gynecomastia, the motivation to try courses of steroids is almost as compelling.
 Honing and sculpting their body is a way of life for some—central to who they are.
 For many, it’s worth the risk of what they call “gyno” or “bitch tits” to achieve their goals.
 It’s our place to educate, not judge, so we offer some thoughts in that spirit.

 Testosterone and a few other steroids popular with bodybuilders “aromatize,” or convert, to estrogen in the body.
 This triggers breast growth in some who use them.
 Other types of steroids can cause bitch tits by mimicking the effect of estrogen or progesterone.
 Suffice to say, the effect of steroid use is quite unpredictable.
 The exact same regimen can cause gyno for one guy and not another.
 In addition, a bodybuilder can embark on a course of steroids once without developing breasts, but not be so lucky the second time.